Susan Gundunas, Soprano

 1988 – 1992

-During the 2012-13 season, SUSAN GUNDUNAS appears as Lady Russell, Mrs. Croft and the Opera singer in the world premiere of Jane Austen’s Persuasion at San Jose Stage Company.
+During the 2012-13 season, Ms. Gundunas appeared as Lady Russell, Mrs. Croft and the Opera singer in the world premiere of Jane Austen’s Persuasion at San Jose Stage Company.
 In 2011-12, Ms. Gundunas was a featured soloist with the Ascension Liturgical Choir in Oakland for their International Christmas concert.
 While not performing, Ms. Gundunas teaches voice at University of California, Berkeley, and runs a busy vocal studio in San Francisco.

 During the 2009 – 2010 season, Ms. Gundunas performed Arias in August with the Monterey Bay Symphony in August, and appeared in recital at Hertz Hall in Berkeley in September.
 In October, Ms. Gundunas appeared with Sonoma City Opera, and was a featured soloist with San Francisco Renaissance Voices in their Season Opening Gala Concert on October 30, 2009, and, in November, her critically-acclaimed CD, All the World’s A Stage was released.

 In 2008 – 2009, engagements included a solo recital under the auspices of Seventh Avenue Performances on April 25, in which Ms. Gundunas performed a selection of arias, scenes and sonnets in tribute to William Shakespeare.
 In October 2008, Ms. Gundunas appeared as soloist in A Shakespeare Ode On The Witches and Fairies by Thomas Linley Jr.